department-of-veterans-affairs/ves-event-bus-developer-portal/docs/produce-events.md

 * **apiVersion** [required]: This value must be set to `backstage.io/v1alpha1`.
 * **kind** [required]: This value must be set to `Event`.
 * **metadata** [required]: A structure that contains information about the entity itself.
 The `metadata` structure includes the following properties.
     * **name** [required]: A machine-readable name for the event.
-This value will be used in CODE VA urls, so it should be all lowercase and use hypens as separators.
+This value will be used in CODE VA urls, so it should be all lowercase and use hyphens as separators.
     * **description** [required]: A concise, high-level description of the event and the data it provides.
     * **title** [required]: A human-readable representation of the `name` to be used in CODE VA user interfaces.
     * **links** [optional]: A list of links related to the event.
 Each link consists of a `url` and a `title`.